 Our Fly Fishing Program

 Our guides have fished around the world and make this their career.
-We have 2/1 guest to guide ratio.
-They can help the beginner learn how to cast, or show the experienced fly fishermen how to reach a tricky undercut bank.
+We have a 2:1 guest to guide ratio.
+They can help the beginner learn how to cast or show the experienced fly fishermen how to reach a tricky undercut bank.
 They will give you as much or as little assistance as you desire.

 The Fishing Program

-Fishing licenses can be purchased online at Alaska Department of Fish and Game -- be sure to purchase the one week license for the dates of your trip.
-If you forget to do this we do have some licenses available at the lodge.
+Fishing licenses can be purchased online at Alaska Department of Fish and Game - be sure to purchase the one week license for the dates of your trip.
 In regards to packing flies, they are included in the package.
 Please feel free to bring some of your own patterns.
 We have a lodge policy of using barbless hooks to help protect the fish.